flythereddflagg/flythereddflagg.github.io/rca_docs/docs/index.md

-# Thank You for agreeing to play test Red Castle Avenger!
+# Thank You your interest in play testing Red Castle Avenger!

 Latest release: v0.2.1 (Released Thu Apr 3, 2025 at 9:00 pm)